just4THEsmile/lbaw/er.md

 |Moderator|Authenticated Users that can delete any sort of content (Comment, Question and Answer) and edit Question Tags.|
 |Administrator|Authenticated User that is responsible to manage Tags.|

-*Table 1:  Collaborative Q&A Actors Description*
+*Table 1:  QthenA Actors Description*

 ### 2. User Stories